-Please mind that CWDM Mux/Demux pairs must carry transceivers with the same wavelength.
+Please mind that CWDM Mux Demux pairs must carry transceivers with the same wavelength.
 Because each transceiver will work only at the appropriate port and the data will always flow between devices with the same wavelengths.
-CWDM SFP transceivers with different wavelength may have different color code.
-Use the CWDM SFP transceiver color codes shown in picture below to help you connect the CWDM Mux/Demux to your system.
+CWDM SFP transceivers with different wavelengths may have different color codes.

 Once you use a CWDM multiplexer on one end of your networks, you must use a demultiplexer on the other end of the networks.
-Therefore, the last step to complete CWDM Mux/Demux system is to connect the Mux/Demux pairs (or multiplexer and demultiplexer).
-For duplex Mux/Demux, a pair of singlemode patch cables must be used.
-For simplex Mux/Demux, only one singlemode patch cable is enough.
-After all done, your CWDM Mux/Demux system is then installed successfully.
+Therefore, the last step to complete CWDM Mux Demux system is to connect the Mux Demux pairs (or multiplexer and demultiplexer).
+For a duplex Mux device, a pair of single mode patch cables must be used.
+For simplex Mux Demux, only one single mode patch cable is enough.
+After all is done, a CWDM Mux Demux system is then installed successfully.

-In summary, Mux/Demux system is a cost-effective solution which is easy to install.
-CWDM Mux/Demux, CWDM multiplexer only, and CWDM demultiplexer only are a flexible, low-cost solution that enables the expansion of existing fiber capacity and let operators make full of use of available fiber bandwidth in local loop and enterprise architectures.
-Fiberstore CWDM Mux/Demux is a universal device capable of multiplex multiple CWDM (1270~1610nm) up to 18 channels (2, 4, 5, 8, 9, 16, 18 channels are available) or optical signals into a fiber pair or single fiber.
-Together with our CWDM transceivers or the wavelength converters, the bandwidth of the fiber can be utilized in a cost-effective way.
+In summary, the Mux Demux system is a cost-effective solution which is easy to install.
+CWDM Mux Demux, CWDM multiplexer only, and CWDM demultiplexer only are a flexible, low-cost solution that enables the expansion of existing fiber capacity and lets operators make full use of available fiber bandwidth in local loop and enterprise architectures.